Skip to content

 MCP -->|"MCP Response"| Claude

-AI assistants are entirely dependent on internet connectivity for knowledge retrieval, making them unusable in air-gapped environments, areas with limited connectivity, or scenarios requiring data privacy.
-This creates a significant barrier for researchers, educators, and professionals who need reliable AI assistance without constant network access.
+AI assistants depend on internet connectivity for every knowledge lookup, which makes them useless in air-gapped environments, on flaky connections, or wherever data has to stay private.
+That rules them out for researchers, educators, and professionals who need reliable help without constant network access.

-Built a high-performance MCP server that bridges AI models directly to ZIM-formatted knowledge archives.
-By leveraging the OpenZIM format used by Kiwix, the server provides instant access to compressed versions of Wikipedia and other Wikimedia projects, enabling full-text search and article retrieval without any network dependency.
+Built an MCP server that connects AI models directly to ZIM-formatted knowledge archives.
+It uses the OpenZIM format that Kiwix relies on, so it can read compressed copies of Wikipedia and other Wikimedia projects and serve full-text search and article retrieval with no network dependency.

 The Results